 Public participation day: Saturday, August 17, noon to 5:00 p.m., first and second floor galleries Artist panel presentation: Saturday, August 17, 4:00 p.m., Auditorium 150

 These exhibitions are being held in conjunction with PFC4, the fourth iteration of the international Pierre Feuille Ciseaux (Rock Paper Scissors) comic art residency program, and mark the first time it will be held in the United States.
-The residency involves bringing together a group of international cartoonsts to collaborate and explore the limits of the medium, using the french-based “OuBaPo” principles as a catalyst for experimentation.
+The residency involves bringing together a group of international cartoonists to collaborate and explore the limits of the medium, using the French-based “OuBaPo” principles as a catalyst for experimentation.

 In addition to having well over a dozen national and internationally renowned comic artists on campus August 11-17, there will be a two-week class for students (titled Rock Paper Scissors, running from August 5 to 16), exploring the same principles as well as interacting with the professional contingent.
 The week-long residency culminates with a gallery show of the weeks results, as well as programming and artist interaction/comic making with the public.